Please or Register to create posts and topics.

 P.S.
 You could perform this without the Himber Wallet and use a simple pocket switch instead.
 Keep the two cards in your inside jacket pocket.
 Remove the gaff, perform the changes.
 Look crestfallen when all four predictions are wrong and go to replace the card in your poacket.
 Secretly switch it for the six/ten card and say, “Are you sure you didn’t pick the Six of Diamonds?
 Which Diamond did you pick?”
 You can then perform any colour change that secretly turns the card over, such as the aformentioned Venon move, or the ever popular Twirl Change or Marc DeSouza's Shapeshifter Change.

-Sid Maley has reacted to this post.
+Tim Askin and Sid Maley have reacted to this post.

 thanks Marty. this is just the sort of ideas i was looking for. message me your address and ill send you a few of my card when they come in.